chainguard-images/images/images/vault/README.md

 ### Differences to hashicorp/vault image

-This image is not identical to the upstream image.
+This image is not identical to the hashicorp/vault image.
 In particular:

  - The vault binary has the `IPC_LOCK` capability set by default
  - The directory for configuration files is `/etc/vault`